-Electricity in Mexico is 120 volts, 60 cycles, so no adapter will be needed for US visitors.
-The country code for Mexico is 52 and direct dial service is fast and clear.
-Check with your service provider for long distance/roaming information and costs.
-Internet service is available at the larger hotels and resort and at internet cafes.
+Electricity in Mexico is 120 volts, 60 cycles, no adapter will be needed for U.S. visitors.
+The country code for Mexico is 52.
+Check with your mobile provider for long distance plans and costs.
+Internet service is available at many hotels, restaurants and shops.

 Language & Currency

-Spanish is the official language, but English is widely spoken in the populated areas.
+Spanish is the official language of Mexico, but English is widely spoken in the populated areas.

 Baja is on Mountain Time and observes Daylight Savings Time.
 Baja is 7 hours behind Greenwich Mean Time (-7 GMT during Mountain Standard Time or MST) and 6 hours behind Greenwich Mean Time (-6 GMT during Mountain Daylight Time or MDT).